 Once a year, on Chaitra Purnima, Varadaraja Perumal comes to this temple.
 And takes bath in the Nata Bhavi Stepwell.
 There is a platform where his visiting Utsav Murti is kept.

-One more must-see places to visit in Kanchipuram.
+One more must-see place to visit in Kanchipuram.

 A little away from Sanjeevi Raya Temple is a lovely stepwell in stone.
 An arch with Gajalakshmi on its top welcomes you to the stepwell.